splashelec/splashelec/software/libraries/CAN/readMe.txt

 // This work is published under a BSD license.

 // The adaptation to Arduino was done by Kevin Bruget.
+// Cyrill Guillemot and Xi Chen added functions
+// to allow separate fetching of CAN id and data part of a packet.

 To use it just copy/paste this directory into Arduino library folder.